Oliverpt-1/ava-scope/README.md

 ## Architecture Overview

-AvaScope consists of three main parts:
+AvaScope consists of four main parts:

 1.  **Frontend:** A React application (built with Vite and TypeScript) that provides the user interface for displaying subnet metrics and managing subnets.
 2.  **Backend API Server:** An Express.js server (TypeScript) that serves as an intermediary for certain actions and can be expanded for more complex data processing or aggregated queries.
 It also includes worker processes.